blacksky-algorithms/SAFEskies/README.md

 ### Core Functions

 - **View Feeds**: See all feeds you have permission to moderate
+- **Search**: Search for users or posts using the right-side search panel (desktop only)
 - **Moderation**: Remove posts that violate feed guidelines
 - **User Management**: Admins can promote users to moderator status or remove their privileges
 - **Audit Logs**: Review all moderation actions taken on your feeds

+### Search Functionality

+SAFEskies includes a search panel (desktop layouts only) that allows you to search for both users and posts:

+- **User Search**: Search across all BlueSky users by handle or display name
+- **Post Search**: Search for posts with moderation context included

+#### Important Note on Post Search

+For performance reasons, post search always uses **BlackSky** as the moderation context, regardless of which feed you're currently viewing.
+This design decision was made because:

+1. **Performance**: Checking actual feed membership for each search result would be too slow
+2. **BlackSky API Compatibility**: The BlackSky moderation service is forgiving and works well with posts from any feed
+3. **User Experience**: Provides immediate search results without delays

+This means that when you click on a post from search results, you'll always navigate to that post within the BlackSky feed context, even if the post might not actually be a member of BlackSky.
+This tradeoff prioritizes search speed and usability over perfect feed context accuracy.

 ### Admin vs. Moderator Capabilities